 The user experience refers to how customers feel and interact with a company's website, products, and services.

-The customer’s user experience begins when they engage with a brand for the first time and ends when they interact with it for the last time.
-To gain and retain customers, a company must provide a good user experience.
+The customer's user experience begins when they engage with a brand for the first time and ends when they interact with it for the last time.
+A company must provide a good user experience to gain and retain customers.

 2 – Bounce rate reduction

-How your website feels when a visitor visit indicates something is wrong with your user experience.
+How your website feels when visitors indicate something is wrong with your user experience.

 However, user experience impacts bounce rates.
-This encompasses both the look and feel of your website or app since it determines how users interact with it.
+This encompasses the look and feel of your website or app since it determines how users interact.

-Users can also find the information or products they are looking for more efficiently and quickly if the interface is faster and more responsive.
+Users can also find the information or products they seek more efficiently and quickly if the interface is faster and more responsive.